shuchaoduan/QAFE-Net/README.md

 ![Performance]()

 ## Citations
-If you find our work useful in your research, please consider citing:
+If you find our work useful in your research, please consider giving it a star ⭐ and citing our paper in your work:

 ```bibtex